greeeg/redefined.cloud/content/terms/microservice-architecture/index.en.md

 ---
+title: 'What is a Microservice Architecture?'
+description: ''
 name: 'Microservice architecture'
 summary: ''
 keywords: ['microservice architecture', 'microservice']
+relatedTerms: ['monolith-architecture', 'service-mesh', 'serverless']
 ---

 Let's imagine you want to cook a chocolate cake.
 Having a microservice architecture would mean to use different tools (a bowl, a cooking paddle, a cake pan, etc) which all have a single responsibility and are not linked in the way they work (you don't need a bowl to use a cake pan).